harrisgm/GCSscore/README.md

  	https://www.r-project.org/nosvn/pandoc/devtools.html

-Complete compilation of the GCSscore package and the accompanying vignette and manual PDFs have additional requirements, as described below:
+Complete compilation of the GCSscore package and the accompanying vignette and manual PDFs have additional requirements, as described below.

-    There are two main prerequisites for building R packages:
+    There are two main prerequisites for complete compilation of the package and the accompanying PDF documention:

      1. GNU software development tools including a C/C++ compiler; and
      2. LaTeX for building R manuals and vignettes.

      For macOS users:
         1. command line tools needs to be installed.